icoman/AppServer/doc/samples/sample10.md

 type WebCfg struct {
 	Data   datawebcfg   `json:"data"`
-	Fields fieldswebcfg `json:"fields"` //not used in this app, used only external app editor }
+	Fields fieldswebcfg `json:"fields"` //not used in this app, used only by external app config editor }